-Our Progression of Baby Bottle Tooth Decay Display (Item #79212) includes four models of baby teeth that progress from healthy teeth to mild, moderate, and severe decay.
+Our Progression of Baby Bottle Tooth Decay Display includes four models of baby teeth that progress from health teeth to mild, moderate, and severe decay.
 It’s a real eye-opener to parents who may have believed that tooth decay in baby teeth is not a serious issue.
 Each of the hinged models is mounted to a sturdy base.
 The display is a great way to introduce the importance of early childhood dental care to new parents.

-Although sippy cups may be convenient for parents and children alike, our Sippy Cup of Sugar Display (Item #79489) reveals the downsides to long-term sippy cup use.
+Although sippy cups may be convenient for parents and children alike, our Sippy Cup of Sugar Display reveals the downsides to long-term sippy cup use.
 The display features a sippy cup that contains a model of decayed baby teeth submerged in sugary, sticky goo.
-It raises awareness not only of the role sippy cups can play in childhood tooth decay but also of the fact that drinks are the largest source of added sugar in many children’s diets.
-The display includes a two-sided tent card that covers the health issues caused by too much added sugar in a child’s diet—such as childhood obesity and tooth decay—and tips for limiting added sugar consumption.
+It raises awareness not only of the role sippy cups can play in childhood tooth decay, but also of the fact that drinks are the largest source of added sugar in many children’s diets.
+The display includes a two-sided tent card that covers the health issues caused by tooth much added sugar in a child’s diet—such as childhood obesity and tooth decay—and tips for limiting added sugar consumption.

 Each of these educational resources is perfect for educating parents and caregivers about the important steps they can take to safeguard young children’s teeth.